viperior/windows-event-log-auto-export/README.md

 ## Usage
 1. Download `export_log.ps1`.
+2. Decide where you want to store the log CSV data and create the directory if it does not already exist.
-2. Edit `export_log.ps1` by setting the target directory for the exported log data.
+3. Edit `export_log.ps1` by setting the target directory for the exported log data.
-3. Customize the types of events you want to export to CSV using `$EventTypesToExport`, depending on your requirements.
+4. Customize the types of events you want to export to CSV using `$EventTypesToExport`.
-4. At this point, you can either perform a one-time export by executing the script via PowerShell.
+5. At this point, you can either perform a one-time export by executing the script via PowerShell.
 Alternatively, you can create a scheduled task to do this daily.

 ## Example Output Files
 ![Example Output Files](https://raw.githubusercontent.com/viperior/windows-event-log-auto-export/master/images/example-output-files.png?sanitize=true)